oops408/cs151-project3/README.md

 - Unit tests cover important model, persistence, utility, and OOP behavior

 ## Project Structure / Design
-The project is split into small packages so each major part has a clear responsibility.
+The project is split into intentional packages so each major part has a clear responsibility.

 ```text
 cs151-project3/